colinpaicemq/zWireshark/README.md

 :  The number of records to trace before ending.

 --DEBUG
-: If the value is greater than 0, it display additional information.
+: If the value is greater than 0, it displays additional information.

 You should specify one of --INTERFACE, --IP, --IPV6, --PORT.